leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 2. The PhysiCell Python embedding level (C++)

-2.1 Edit the custom_modules/embedding/physicellmodule.cpp file.
+2.1 Edit the *custom_modules/embedding/physicellmodule.cpp* file.

 Parameters, custom variables, and custom vectors are only the interface.
 We still have to connect them to something meaningful.
 This is done in the custom_modules/embedding/physicellmodule.cpp in the physicell_step function.
 Please have a look at this function.

-At line around 170, you will find already prepared, commented out example code, for action and observation, for all possible parameter, variable and vector types.
+At *line around 170*, you will find already prepared, commented out example code, for action and observation, for all possible parameter, variable and vector types.

 Let's first focus on the action.
 The only thing left to do is to connect our drug_dose parameter with the already implemented set_microenv function.
-After the commented-out action example code, at line 203, inserts the following line.
+After the commented-out action example code, at *line 203*, inserts the following line.

 ```C++
 // add drug